Arr0way/arr0way.github.io/_posts/2023-03-08-naabu-cheat-sheet.md

 * list element with functor item
 {:toc}

-The following Nabuu cheat sheet aims to explain what Naabu is, what it does, and how to install it and use it by providing Nabuu command examples in a cheat sheet style documentation format.
+The following Naabu cheat sheet aims to explain what Naabu is, what it does, and how to install it and use it by providing Nabuu command examples in a cheat sheet style documentation format.

 ## What is Naabu?